CikitosWitcher3Mods/Fatigue/README.md

 * Rolling costs stamina
 * guarding dosent slow down stamina any fruther case that dosent make sense
 * Sprinting drains less stamina and begins to drain stamina straight away
+* running out of stamina prevents you from attacking, dodging & rolling

 ###Advice
 Play more meticiously, calculate when which move is worth making, give yourself time to get your stamina back during a fight.